adliance/qmdoc/README.md

     qmdoc set-theme --theme Adliance

 to switch the the `Adliance` theme.
-Themes are automatically downloaded from the GitHub repository and stored locally in the `.qmdoc\themes` directory in your user profile.
+Themes are automatically downloaded from the [GitHub repository](https://github.com/adliance/qmdoc/tree/master/themes) and cached locally in the `USERPROFILE\.qmdoc\themes` directory.
 Please note that it may take a few minutes until changes of the theme on GitHub are picked up by your local installation of QmDoc.